ConsumerDataRight/mock-data-holder-energy/README.md

 # Consumer Data Right - Mock Data Holder Energy
 This project includes source code, documentation and instructions for a Consumer Data Right (CDR) Mock Data Holder Energy.

-This repository contains a mock implementation of a Mock Data Holder Energy and is offered to help the community in the development and testing of their CDR solutions.
+This repository contains a mock implementation of a Data Holder in the Energy sector and is offered to help the community in the development and testing of their CDR solutions.

 ## Mock Data Holder Energy - Alignment
-The Mock Data Holder Energy aligns to [v1.18.0](https://consumerdatastandardsaustralia.github.io/standards/#introduction) of the [Consumer Data Standards](https://consumerdatastandardsaustralia.github.io/standards/#introduction).
+The Mock Data Holder Energy:
+* aligns to [v1.22.0](https://consumerdatastandardsaustralia.github.io/standards-archives/standards-1.22.0/#introduction) of the [Consumer Data Standards](https://consumerdatastandardsaustralia.github.io/standards-archives/standards-1.22.0/#introduction) in particular [FAPI 1.0 Migration Phase 3](https://consumerdatastandardsaustralia.github.io/standards-archives/standards-1.22.0/#introduction) with backwards compatibility to Migration Phase 2;
-The Mock Data Holder Energy passed v4.0 of the [Conformance Test Suite for Data Holders](https://www.cdr.gov.au/for-providers/conformance-test-suite-data-holders).
+* has passed v4.0 of the [Conformance Test Suite for Data Holders](https://www.cdr.gov.au/for-providers/conformance-test-suite-data-holders); and
-The Mock Data Holder Energy is compliant with the [FAPI 1.0 Advanced Profile](https://openid.net/specs/openid-financial-api-part-2-1_0.html).
+* is compliant with the [FAPI 1.0 Advanced Profile](https://openid.net/specs/openid-financial-api-part-2-1_0.html).

-The Mock Data Holder Energy aligns to [FAPI 1.0 Migration Phase 2](https://consumerdatastandardsaustralia.github.io/standards/#authentication-flows).
+Note: Consumer Data Standards FAPI 1.0 Migration Phase 1 is no longer supported.

 ## Getting Started
-The Mock Data Holder Energy was built using the [Mock Register](https://github.com/ConsumerDataRight/mock-register) and the [Mock Data Recipient](https://github.com/ConsumerDataRight/mock-data-recipient).
-You can swap out any of the Mock Data Holder Energy, Mock Data Register and Mock Data Recipient solutions with a solution of your own.
+The Mock Data Holder Energy uses the the [Authorisation Server](https://github.com/ConsumerDataRight/authorisation-server), [Mock Register](https://github.com/ConsumerDataRight/mock-register) and the [Mock Data Recipient](https://github.com/ConsumerDataRight/mock-data-recipient).
+You can swap out any of the Mock Data Holder Energy, Mock Register and Mock Data Recipient solutions with a solution of your own.

 There are a number of ways that the artefacts within this project can be used:
 1. Build and deploy the source code